 From a Buddhist viewpoint, eco-grief is a form of suffering or dukkha.
 The traditional way of approaching suffering, in whatever form it takes, is first, to recognise it and accept that it is happening; then to recognise that our responses are often habitual, unconsidered and reactive, and to let go of these habits of response; then, free of habit, to pause and reflect in a considered way on possible causes and ways to ameliorate the suffering; and, only then, to act in a wise and compassionate manner that will help alleviate suffering, remove its causes, or learn to live with what is unavoidable.

-The Buddha advocated a way of life that is grounded in three aspects of awareness: a clear and realistic understanding of how things are (dharma); a compassionate openness to others and to the world; and, a balanced attitude characterised by equanimity and composure.
+Gotama Buddha advocated a way of life that is grounded in three aspects of awareness: a clear and realistic understanding of how things are (dharma); a compassionate openness to others and to the world; and, a balanced attitude characterised by equanimity and composure.
 He recognised that all things are transient, and that this fact presents us with many of life’s difficulties and leads to suffering.
 The fact that all things come and go, grow and decay, are born and die, causes us pain and dissatisfaction.
 The transient nature of all things gives a poignancy to every moment of life – because every moment is passing even as it is arrives.
 It is important to learn how to enjoy and fully attend to things, without wishing to hang on to, or to possess, them.
 And by ‘things’ I also mean people, ideas, opinions and imagined futures.
-The Buddha advised us, if we are to minimise suffering, not to cling too rigidly to ourselves, other people and beings, or to ideas, beliefs and opinions.
+Gotama advised us, if we are to minimise suffering, not to cling too rigidly to ourselves, other people and beings, or to ideas, beliefs and opinions.
 Understanding suffering, and its causes, including habits of desire, attachment and acquisitiveness, is the first step in learning how to cope with transience, dissatisfaction, pain and loss.

-The Buddha argued that insatiable desire fuels dissatisfaction, restlessness, disturbance and conflict – we chase after novelties in the hope that our desires and wants will be fulfilled.
+Gotama argued that insatiable desire fuels dissatisfaction, restlessness, disturbance and conflict – we chase after novelties in the hope that our desires and wants will be fulfilled.
 But new things, experiences and ideas only reinforce our desire for more, taking us further and further away from peace, equanimity and wellbeing.

 Capitalism, as the dominant current economic model, is grounded in greed and inequality – one group of people making money out of another, and all groups exploiting the earth’s resources in ways that are unsustainable.
 Capitalism sets out to exploit the earth and its inhabitants with no regard for the consequences.
 In order to do this, it nurtures desire and acquisitiveness in a myriad of forms, in the full knowledge that they are insatiable and self-propelling.
 The result of this is great inequality, enormous wastefulness and widespread suffering.
 Our intention must shift from making a profit out of others, to living within our means – that is, sustainably – ensuring the wellbeing of our planet.
 We must move to a post-capitalist or eco-capitalist economy – which maximises the ECO in economy – making the most out of the least.